 NB – I am, of course, basing the fact that disk storage continues to get ever cheaper based on what has happened in the recent past – there is no guarantee this will continue to be the case in the future!

-There are, of course, other factors which might come into play over time such as the cloud storage provider themselves going out of business (or been acquired by another company which is unwilling to honour any existing lifetime plans).
+There are, of course, other risk factors surrounding lifetime cloud storage plans which might come into play over time such as the cloud storage provider themselves going out of business (or been acquired by another company which is unwilling to honour any existing lifetime plans).

 With all of the above in mind, I think it reasonable to suggest to people that they think carefully about the real value, benefits and risks associated with “lifetime” cloud storage plans and how this might apply to their own circumstances.
 For example, if you do require a 2TB cloud storage plan (which will typically cost approx. $100 / year on subscription right now), a lifetime plan offering this allocation for, say $400 might prove a very good buy if the account in question is made use of for 4+ years in total (with any additional years after this proving effectively free versus buying this storage on a subscription basis).